• What is Copywriting?

 “But what about client calls?”
 Block off an hour (or however long they usually take you) in the afternoon for client calls.
 If a client absolutely can’t have the call during that time, no problem!
 Just rearrange the blocks in your calendar, moving the call time to when they can chat and move whatever task was in that time period to the now-open slot.

-And don’t forget: Parkinson’s Law says that “work expands to fill the time allotted.”
+Don’t forget: Parkinson’s Law says that “work expands to fill the time allotted.”
 Boy, does it!
 Challenge yourself to complete tasks in slightly less time than you’d like to give yourself.
 If you normally spend 30 minutes returning emails, could you actually do it in 15?
 Probably – but you’d have to stop clicking on emails from e-tailers and other distractions.
 Win!

 Be sure, too, to set up alarms on your calendar.
 The ability to set up alarms and to rearrange tasks by drag-and-drop two big reasons to live by a digital calendar—at least for work.
-Set alarms 5 minutes before each new task or time block begins so that you can start wrapping up and be ready to start the next one.
+Set alarms five minutes before each new task or time block begins so that you can start wrapping up and be ready to start the next one.

 Do you have to LIVE by the ultra-schedule to be productive?
 Of course not.
 You might try experimenting with ultra-scheduling on days when you know you have to focus and get a lot done.
-Or if there are tasks that have been on your To-Do list for days or even weeks, ultra-scheduling a day or two could work perfectly.
+Or if there are tasks that have been on your to-do list for days or even weeks, ultra-scheduling a day or two could work perfectly.

 But ultra-learning absolutely COULD be a part of your regular work system.
 If you don’t choose to do it every day, you could do it for a few set days of the week.